Bike Santa Cruz County promotes bicycling through advocacy, education and community building.

 Tawn Kennedy - Youth Programs Director

-Tawn is the director of Green Ways to School, a program of Bike Santa Cruz County.
+Tawn directs youth programs for Bike Santa Cruz County.
 He attended Santa Cruz High and UCSC, where he received a BA in Community Studies.
-After graduating, Tawn coordinated school gardens, ran a teens-as-teachers environmental education program, and trained UCSC undergraduates to teach their own sustainability-focused seminars.
-In 2010, he was hired to run Green Ways to School, and joined the BSCC steering committee.
-Tawn is also the Vice Chair of the Sierra Club’s Santa Cruz County Group leadership committee.
+After graduating, Tawn coordinated school gardens, ran a teens-as-teachers environmental education program, and trained UCSC undergraduates to teach sustainability-focused seminars.
+In 2010, he joined the team at Bike Santa Cruz County.
 In his free time he makes art, writes poetry, and hangs out with redwoods.

 Greg works as a product designer and inventor for the solar company SunRun Inc. and has been a Steering Committee Member since 2008.
 He was the Executive Director of the Silicon Valley Bicycle Coalition in 2001, and later transitioned to Board President and hired full time staff.
 At the time, SVBC’s budget was around $12k per year and now is just shy of one million.
 Greg has also served on the board of the San Luis Obispo Bicycle Coalition and Bay Area Bike Coalition, and it passionate about the continued growth of the movement here in Santa Cruz.
 He is currently Chair the Santa Cruz Group of the Sierra Club and his couch bike is a fixture at local bike events.